 5) How many people have benefitted from your actions?

-So, although there are a lower number of Mark holders this year, this increase in average income indicates the Mark is attracting organisations that want to demonstrate they have a sustainable business model, with increased potential to create real social impact, and who value the recognition of an independent accreditation.
-It is also indicative of our mission to develop a standard of social enterprise quality, which organisations want to aspire towards and regularly be held account to, in the interests of all their stakeholders.
+Although there are a lower total number of Mark holders this year, we have seen a continued increase in the average financial performance of those organisations that hold our accreditations.
+This increase in average income indicates the Mark is attracting organisations that want to demonstrate they have a sustainable business model, with increased potential to create real social impact, and who value the recognition of an independent accreditation.
+It is also indicative of our continuing mission to develop a pathway to social enterprise excellence, which organisations want to aspire towards and regularly be held account to, in the interests of all their stakeholders.